moh222salah/vipsystem/README.md

 ## 🇬🇧 About VIPAccSystem

-**VIPAccSystem** is a comprehensive, enterprise-grade open-source accounting ERP built on the vipsystem core, extensively customized for Arabic-speaking businesses.
+**VIPAccSystem** is a comprehensive, enterprise-grade accounting ERP built on the vipsystem core, extensively customized for Arabic-speaking businesses.
 It delivers a powerful, bilingual (AR/EN) financial management platform with a modern luxury UI — the **Sovereign Noir** theme — featuring glassmorphism cards, gold accents, and animated dashboards.

 Designed for companies that demand **دقّة ماليّة** — financial precision.